 Location: 218 Day Road (off Route 169), Pomfret Center, CT

-While there is no boardwalk through the bog, the Airline Rail Trail travels around it's circumference.
-Please stay on the rail trail.
+While there is no boardwalk through the bog, the Air Line Rail Trail travels around it's circumference.

 Bikes & Battles

-There are several National Register Sites on the Airline Trail.
+There are several National Historic Trail Sites on the Air Line Trail.
 Most notably - Lebanon Green.
 From November 1780 to June 1781, Lebanon provided winter quarters for 220 French cavalry soldiers known as hussars of Lauzun's Legion.
 It was the longest of the French encampments in Connecticut.

 Trail Brochure: Washington–Rochambeau Revolutionary War Trail